-Blogs that generate a lot of engagement — tweets, likes, +1s, and comments in particular — that is relevant to your industry are also a safe bet.
+Blogs that generate a lot of engagement — tweets, likes and comments in particular — that is relevant to your industry are also a safe bet.
 Blogs with low-quality content tend to receive very low social engagement.

 Does the blog get quality comments?

-Sadly, you can buy comments on sites like Fiverr, which means that the number of comments is not necessarily the qualifier — the quality of the comments, however, is.
+The number of comments is not necessarily the qualifier — I’m sure you’ve seen the spammy “work from home” comments all across the web — the quality of the comments, however, is.
 If you see a blog that has great comments (and in particular, discussions among the readers and the author), then you’re likely looking at a great guest post opportunity.

 Does the blog have regular contributors?

 Regular contributors of high-quality content on a blog signify that it is a good opportunity — especially when it comes to guest bloggers.
 If someone is regularly contributing to a blog, it means that blog is likely generating great traffic and authority.

 Social profile links aren’t necessarily going to help you in search results, unless you account for the fact that profiles on Facebook, Twitter, LinkedIn and Pinterest typically come up on the first or second page of search results.
 That said, links on social profiles could be great traffic generators if you consider the following: